Feyerabend/vm/jvm1/README.md

 be described in the declaration such as for 'mul' above it is '(II)I'.
 You might have already deciphered it as two integers in and one integer out.
 And that is exactly was is described.

-Field types from the specification:
+Let's look at the 'field types' from the specification:

 | FieldType term |	Type |	Interpretation |
 | ------------- | ------------- | ------------- |